lineCode/ULIS/README.md

         int         width   = 512;
         int         height  = 512;

         // Allocate blocks of size 512x512, with format layout in memory RGBA8888, memory is uninitialized FBlock      image_A( width, height, ULIS2_FORMAT_RGBA8 );
         FBlock      image_B( width, height, ULIS2_FORMAT_RGBA8 );

         // Create a thread pool with as many threads as supported by the system, and launch these threads FThreadPool threadPool;

         // Specify performances intent for operations.
-        // User may want to not multithreading or AVX optimisation for benchmark purpose FPerf       perfIntent( Perf_MT | Perf_SSE4_2 | Perf_AVX2 );
+        // User may want to not use multithreading or AVX optimisation for benchmark purpose FPerf       perfIntent( Perf_MT | Perf_SSE4_2 | Perf_AVX2 );

         // Runtime collected information about the system and cpu support for SIMD optimisations FCPU        cpuInfo;
         // Pixel colors in RGB8

         FColor      colorWhite( ULIS2_FORMAT_RGB8, { 255, 255, 255 } );
         FColor      colorBlack( ULIS2_FORMAT_RGB8, { 0, 0, 0 } );